How to Exploit the BlueKeep Vulnerability with Metasploit

 Further on, we explain the steps we took to make the module work properly on our target machine:

 BlueKeep is a critical Remote Code Execution vulnerability in Microsoft’s RDP service.
-Since the vulnerability is wormable, it has caught a great deal of attention from the security community, being in the same category with EternalBlue MS17-010 and Conficker MS08-067.
-You can read an in-depth analysis of the BlueKeep vulnerability on our blog post.
+Since the vulnerability is wormable, it has caught a great deal of attention from the security community, being in the same category as EternalBlue MS17-010 and Conficker MS08-067.
+We published an in-depth analysis of the BlueKeep vulnerability to help you get the full picture.